garagehive/garagehive.github.io/docs/garagehive-whats-new.md

 # What's new?
 The following is a list of all new Garage Hive features and updates:

+### 16th November 2023
+* The schedule now includes the ability to add recurring **Standard Events**.
+For example, you can now easily schedule a daily, weekly, or monthly training session for any of your resources, [read more](garagehive-recurring-events.html){:target="_blank"}.

 ### 27th October 2023
 * Added the **Castrol Integration** with Garage Hive, which enables you to view oil types and capacities for the vehicle in a service document, [read more](garagehive-castrol-lookup.html){:target="_blank"}.
 This feature was first announced at **The Blend 2023**.